bioinfo-ut/PhenotypeSeeker/README.md

 phenotypeseeker modeling data.pheno --mpheno 1 3
 ```
 ### Outputfiles of PhenotypeSeeker
-After launcing the PhenotypeSeeker, it starts counting the k-mers from input samples.
+After launcing the PhenotypeSeeker it starts counting the k-mers from input samples.

 To save the temporary k-mer lists, the temporary repository **"K-mer_lists"** is created.